jessdiv/Project-1/README.md

 # SPEARHEAD - Project1

 Spearhead is a peer to peer camera gear rental platform.
 This project was bulit as the second project in the WDI course at General Assembly.
 We were given 1 week to build an application using Ruby on Rails and any other resources we like.
+Check out the application [here](https://spearhead-app.herokuapp.com/).

 ## Built With